gianca10086/Ai-biases-Ofqual-algorithm-/README.md

 # V) Implications and suggestions for further research:

-Despite some partial limitations till found how the algorithm indeed tends to be biased towards private schools.
-This is problematic because this...

 > Policy Implications

 a.
-Finding: some (but statistically not too significant) evidence that the algorithm slightly advantages independent schools
+We find, although statistically insignificant, some evidence that the algorithm slightly advantages independent schools.
+This is a finding in line with earlier assessment of the algorithm done (Haines 2020).

 b.
 Relative lack of independent school data makes results less accurate and might (although not necessarily) hide a greater advantage.